Soveu/soveu.github.io/pl/_posts/2019-01-28-stack-five.md

 ```
 Welcome to phoenix/stack-five, brought to you by https://exploit.education
 If you’re happy and you know it, segmentation fault.
-If you’re happy and you know it, segmentation fault.
-If you’re happy and you know it, and you really want to show it, if you’re happy and you know it, segmentation fault.
+If you’re happy and you kno
+w it, segmentation fault.
+If you’re happy and you know it, and you really want t
+o show it, if you’re happy and you know it, segmentation fault.

 Segmentation fault
 ```